 Neymar one of three PSG stars to test positive for COVID-19

-PARIS, France (AFP) - Neymar was one of three Paris Saint-Germain stars to have contracted the coronavirus, a well-placed source told AFP on Wednesday, after the Champions League runners-up announced several positive tests.
+Paris, France (AFP) —Neymar is one of three Paris Saint-Germain (PSG) stars to have contracted the coronavirus, a well-placed source told AFP yesterday, after the Champions League runners-up announced several positive tests.

-"All of the players and coaching staff will continue to undergo tests in the coming days."
+“All of the players and oaching staff will continue to undergo tests in the coming days.”

 When contacted by AFP, the club declined to confirm the identity of the players in question.